 Continuing Education Activity

 Odontogenic cysts are frequently identified on routine examinations with head and neck imaging such as orthopantomograms and computed tomography (CT).
 Clinicians must obtain a complete medical history and perform a thorough head and neck exam on all patients.
-In evaluating odontogenic cysts, the clinical examination and interpretation of radiographic studies are essential phases; however, tooth vitality testing is equally important.
-Tooth vitality testing is required in formulating an appropriate differential diagnosis for odontogenic cysts.
+In evaluating odontogenic cysts, the clinical examination and interpretation of radiographic studies are essential; however, tooth vitality testing is equally important.
+Tooth vitality testing is required to formulate an appropriate differential diagnosis for odontogenic cysts.
 This step is essential in determining treatment and ultimately guides patient outcomes.
-This activity reviews the most common odontogenic cysts, etiologies, appropriate therapies and highlights the role of the healthcare team in evaluating, managing, and treating patients with these entities.
+This activity reviews the most common odontogenic cysts, etiologies, and appropriate therapies and highlights the role of the healthcare team in evaluating, managing, and treating patients with these entities.

 Objectives: